Understanding Obsessive-Compulsive Disorder: Is There A Link Between OCD And Depression?

 Researchers believe there is a connection, but just because a person is diagnosed with OCD does not mean that they will automatically have depression as well.
 When there is an overlap, it tends to be more with negative and controlling thoughts.

-The importance of the OCD-depression connection
+The importance of the OCD and depression connection

-Having two mental health challenges can make treatment complex.
+Having two disorders can make treatment complex.
 Some of the forms of therapy that are the most effective for one condition may push the boundaries of someone who is experiencing another.
 In the case of this specific comorbidity, the first-line medication tends to be an SSRI for both conditions.
 However, depression may discourage a person from believing in the treatment process that they need to follow for OCD.

 Psychiatrists and therapists may have to carefully balance how to treat both conditions and their symptoms in a way that allows the person to make improvements in both areas.

-Finding a therapist for OCD and depression
+Seeking support and treatment: Finding a therapist for OCD and depression

 With EX/RP therapy, individuals with OCD are typically exposed to the concerns that trigger their OCD compulsions.
 This exposure usually starts small, and the person with OCD is usually taught methods for resisting their usual compulsive response.
 With time, the brain usually begins reducing the threat of the trigger and experiences less anxiety.
-Often, this can help reduce depressive symptoms, as they may be brought on from the stress of obsessions and compulsions.
+Often, this can help reduce depression symptoms, as they may be brought on by the stress of obsessions and compulsions.

-Experiencing depression can often make it difficult to get out of bed, let alone get out the door and drive to a therapist’s office.
-If you experience this, you might consider trying online therapy, which allows you connect with a counselor online from the comfort of your own home or office via audio, video, or live chat—or a combination of these modalities that is comfortable for you.
+Dealing with depression can often make it difficult to get out of bed, let alone get out the door and drive to a therapist’s office.
+If you experience this, you might consider trying online therapy, which allows you to connect with a counselor online from the comfort of your own home or office via audio, video, or live chat—or a combination of these modalities that is comfortable for you.

 Research has found that online therapy is effective for several mental health conditions, including anxiety, depression, and OCD.
 Also, BetterHelp has a network of thousands of therapists, so you can be matched with a therapist who has experience treating both depression and OCD.